 Media's Fair Trade History

 Hal Taussig, Media resident and founder of Untours, a unique travel business, was a long time supporter of Fair Trade.
-His foundation, the Untours Foundation, has actively supported Fair Trade for over two decades.
+It was likely his own travels that helped him see the importance of the livelihoods of the producers of the goods we consume.
+He traveled to Mexico to meet coffee growers, supported workers’ rights movements and ultimately created the Untours Foundation to actively support Fair Trade businesses for over two decades.

 Hal dreamed the idea of Media being a Fair Trade town, and inspired the town to embrace it.

 In 2006, Media met the five criteria established by the British Fairtrade Foundation to become a Fair Trade town.
 The criteria include:

 - Local council passes a resolution supporting Fair Trade, and agrees to serve Fair Trade products.

 - A range of Fair Trade products are available locally.

 - Schools, workplaces, places of worship and community organizations support Fair Trade and use Fair Trade products whenever possible.

 - Media coverage and events raise awareness and understanding of Fair Trade across the community.

 - A Fair Trade steering group representing different sectors is formed to co-ordinate action around the goals and develop them over the years.

 Now there are 44 other declared Fair Trade towns in the US with more in progress, and over 2,000 other towns around the world!